Food Business and Innovation (MSc)Back

 For full programme requirements, please refer to the University College Cork Academic Calendar hereBack to top

-To be eligible for the the MSc in Food Business and Innovation, candidates must hold at least a 2H2 in a primary degree (level 8).
+To be eligible for the the MSc in Food Business and Innovation, candidates must hold at least a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8).
 Consideration may also be given to applicants who who have a minimum of three years’ relevant professional experience, subject to the approval of the Programme Director.

 If you are applying with Qualifications obtained outside Ireland and you wish to verify if you meet the minimum academic and English language requirements for this programme please click here to view the grades comparison table by country and for details of recognised English language tests.